mantleconvection/terraneo/README.md

 - [ ] particles(?)
 - [x] matrix export / assembly (implemented for debugging - not for actual use)
 - [ ] CPU SIMD kernels
+- [ ] adapt solver ctor like in FGMRES (I think that is the best design)

 ### Documentation / cleanup / refactoring